AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-01-optimizing-images-for-the-web.md

 It's the reality of the web: The more data that your server needs to return, the longer it will take for your user's browser to receive a response and render the content.
 If you're not too bothered by this, think again: [Page load speed](https://moz.com/learn/seo/page-speed) is one of many factors influencing your search engine ranking.

 But let's say you've decided to firmly stand your ground and defend your right to stuff every page with cat photos and GIFs.
-Or perhaps you're building an image-intensive user interface like GIPHY's.
+Or perhaps you're building an image-intensive user interface.
 What are your options then?

-Two of the best ways to optimize images for the web are by using the WebP image format and lazy loading images with JavaScript.
-Combine the two, and you'll make Lighthouse happy on even the most image-heavy pages on your website:
+Two of the best ways to optimize images for the web are by using a modern image format (like WebP) and lazily loading images with JavaScript.
+Combine these strategies, and you'll make Lighthouse happy on even the most image-heavy pages on your website:

-{% include img.html src: "lighthouse.png", alt: "Lighthouse audit for aleksandrhovhannisyan.com/blog/" %}
+{% include img.html src: "lighthouse.png", alt: "Lighthouse audit for aleksandrhovhannisyan.com/blog/, showing a score of 100 in all four categories of performance, accessibility, best practices, and SEO." %}

 {% include toc.md %}